LukasJenicek/ggit/docs/data-representation.md

 So, Git stores blobs by prepending them with the word blob, a space, the length of the blob, and a null byte, and then compressing the result using zlib.

-A byte is 8 bits, and can take any value from 0 to 25510, or FF16.
-ASCII only defines meanings for byte values up to 12710 or 7F16, and values below 3210 or 2016 represent non-printing characters.

 00 is a null bytes which is typically used to separate bits of information in a binary format.